-Nick has had a long career in countryside management, spanning over 30 years.
+A Chartered Biologist, Nick has had a long career in countryside management spanning over 30 years.
 Nick came to Surrey in 1983 to run the Lower Mole Countryside Management Project, the first area-based countryside management project in Surrey and south London.
 Following this, he worked for Surrey County Council, eventually as Head of Countryside Management.
 He also oversaw the start of the contract between SWT and Surrey County Council to manage SCC’s countryside estate.
 Nick has a particular interest in development and retention of volunteers, common land issues and lowland heathland.

 Andrew is an experienced environmental professional with proven ability in leading multidisciplinary teams to deliver environmental management, assessment and consenting on high-profile projects.
 He is a Chartered Environmentalist and holds full membership with the Institute of Environmental Management and Assessment.
 Andrew has been a member of SWT for over six years and is a RiverSearch volunteer.
 In his spare time he is a cyclist and a trail runner.